Robiquet/eth-rock-paper-scissors/README.md

 join game: enter contract address,stake and weopon

 option to timeout player, player 1 also has the option to click solve

+allow a user to rejoin an active session

+save contract address to local storage and prepoplate field